z669016/adventofcode-2020/README.md

 '''Grid3D.countNeighbours(Point3D,char)''' returns the number of adjacent points with a specific state.
 This will solve part1.
 For part 2, I decided to clone and adjust Point3D into a Point4D amd Grid3D into Grid4D (just added the fourth dimension).
 Not the most beautiful approach, but it works and was straight forward.

+## Day 18
+Started with an '''Operand''' (extends '''Supplier<Logn>'''), '''Operator''' (implements
+'''BiFunction<Long,Long,Long>'''), '''Expression''' (extends '''Operand''') and '''Value''' (extends '''Operand''') classes, and a '''PlusOperator''', and '''TimesOperator''' (extending '''Operator''').
+These classes together should be able to do the math.
+An '''ExpressionBuilder''' creates an '''Expression''' instance for each line in the puzzle input, using the '''Tokenizer''' to parse a line and return tokens for the symbols (OPEN, CLOSE, VALUE, OPERATOR).
+The catch in the expression builder is to create the expression in the right order to ensure it evaluates from left to right, and not the other way around.
+This approach solved part 1.
+For part 2 an '''ExpressionBuilderPlusPrecedence''' (extending '''ExpressionBuilder''') is used, that creates expressions for plus expressions (basically, it puts a plus expression between parentheses).
+Now the only difference between part 1 and part 2 is the expression builder used.